1.1 Cultivating therapy

 Promoting the artistic dimension and the use of imagination among the students

-For example: personalizing a field notebook for the edible gardens; designing fact sheets of the properties of the edible flowers and aromatic herbs that are sold in the bioboxes, and that can be decorated by the students with the support of the instructors; in the allotments by creating rainbow-shaped colourful compositions of the plants in the beds or by preparing dishes with raw vegetables that were sown, planted and collected by them in order to develop their “edible creativity” (Figure 1.15).
+For example: personalizing a field notebook for the edible gardens to study and control the time a plant needs from sowing to harvesting, thus strengthening skills such as consistency in the notes in the field notebook each day, where grammar, basic mathematical calculations, creativity in drawings, etc are also worked; designing fact sheets of the properties of the edible flowers and aromatic herbs that are sold in the bioboxes, and that can be decorated by the students with the support of the instructors; in the allotments by creating rainbow-shaped colourful compositions of the plants in the beds or by preparing dishes with raw vegetables that were sown, planted and collected by them in order to develop their “edible creativity” (Figure I.15).

 The importance of instilling environmental awareness and promoting opportunities to socialize with the environment